tasnintania/qa-code-quiz/README.md

 ## Automation Testing

-1.Clone the repository, and go to directory
+1.Clone the repository, and go to /Cypress directory
-2.Install dependencies :  `npm install`
+2.Separate the Cypress folder from main project "Its a separate project"
-3.Install: `npm install cypress`
+3.Install dependencies :  `npm install`
 4. Once installed, open Cypress GUI: `npx cypress open`
  This will open the Cypress app.
 You can select E2E Testing and choose your browser.Click on your test spec login.cy.js under e2e/ to run.